Gorokhovaya Street: History

 In 1770, the street received its present name Gorokhovaya Street (literally Pea Street).
 According to a popular legend the name comes from a German merchant Harrach, whose name was russified as Gorokhov.
 Some historians find the legend unconvincing as no records indicate presence of a merchant named Harrach and merchants named Gorokhov were not associated with the street.

 Between 1918 and 1927 the street was renamed Komissarskaya Street, then between 1927 and 1991 it was renamed Dzerzhinsky Street after Felix Dzerzhinsky.
 Both names were connected with the Cheka office headed by Felix Dzerzhinsky situated in house number 2 of the street.

 In 1991, after the Perestroika the name Gorokhovaya was restored.

 Landmarks

 Briantsev Youth Theatre, one of the first professional children's theatres in Russia, has been located on the street since 1922.

 The nearest subway stations are Sennaya Ploshchad and Pushkinskaya.

 The titular character of Ivan Goncharov's novel Oblomov lives on Gorokhovaya Street.
-It is featured in several other works of literature, including Gogol's "Diary of a Madman" and Dostoyevsky's The Idiot.
+It is featured in several other works of literature, including Gogol's "Diary of a Madman," Dostoyevsky's The Idiot, and Chernyshevsky's What Is to Be Done?.

 Gorokhovaya Street was formerly named "Dzerzhinsky Street", after Felix Edmundovich Dzerzhinsky.